eblume/CS-Club-Site-at-SJSU/README.md

 the copyright, but has licensed the project under the GPLv3 (see below) so that future generations of SJSU hackers can use it as they see fit.

+### About the oldest-ancestor repo

+You might noticed that user 'eblume' holds the oldest repo, despite the fact that the 'canonical' repo is a descendent.
+This is an artifact of how the project developed.
+Please do use the [official CSC@SJSU repo](https://github.com/CS-Club-at-SJSU/CS-Club-Site-at-SJSU), and not the oldest-ancestor repo (owned by eblume).

 ## License

 This project is free software: you can redistribute it and/or modify